storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/slidestock.jpg?raw=true)

 My goal was to capture those 10'000 slides.
 First to keep those memories in a safe place and then to have an easy way to watch them.
-You understand now why I needed some automation to accomplish this task.
-It takes about 3 minutes to scan a 50
+You understand now why I needed some automations to accomplish this task.
+It takes about 3 minutes to scan a 50 slides's rack.
+With some optimisations (like working exclusively in RAM) it could take a single minute.

 ## Hardware components
  - Slide projector with wired remote